zfb132/ITensorWebsite/docs/cppv3/install/main.md

    * On Linux, the `g++` (gcc) program is typically available.
 Many package managers offer a lapack-devel package which includes the LAPACK headers.
    * On Windows, the best option is to install a version of Unix.
-An Ubuntu Linux terminal can be installed for Windows 10.
+An Ubuntu Linux terminal can be installed for Windows 10, you can find more details at <a href="https://docs.microsoft.com/windows/wsl" target="blank_">WSL</a>.
 Another option is to install
      <a href="https://www.cygwin.com" target="blank_">Cygwin</a>,
      which lets you run Unix programs inside a terminal.
 If you use Cygwin, make sure to install the C++ compiler (gcc) and LAPACK packages.